o3de/o3de.org/content/docs/user-guide/testing/quality/_index.md

 }
 ```

 Each group can have it's own quality levels defined with custom names and number.
-Providing quality level names other than `Low`, `High`, etc. can be useful when defining levels for settings that aren't necessarily better or worse, for example you may have settings for power consumption levels like `High Performance`, `Balanced`, `Energy Efficient`.
+Providing quality level names other than `Low`, `High`, etc. can be useful when defining levels for settings that aren't necessarily better or worse, for example you may have settings for power consumption levels like `HighPerformance`, `Balanced`, `EnergyEfficient`.

 ## Customizing quality levels for your project